 Example of when noise can affect your health and wellbeing

 Gemma’s neighbour uses his air conditioner for heating throughout the night during winter.
 The air conditioner is loud enough for Gemma to hear in her bedroom and has a distinctive hum.
 She finds the noise disturbing and it’s affecting her ability to get to sleep.
 Once asleep, she finds she’s often woken in the night by the noise.
-This noise is unreasonable under the Residential Noise Regulations.
+This noise is unreasonable under the Environment Protection Act 2017 and the Environment Protection Regulations 2021.

 Ongoing noise can impact peoples’ livelihoods.
 Being unable to sleep because of noise might impact how well you perform at work.
 This could have a financial impact.